c0nap/dsci-capstone/docs/docker_setup.md

 - **Ease of Setup** - Both options required a complete reimplementation of container deployment.
 Make and Docker Compose migration were not fully supported at the level I needed.
 With **AWS**, the challenge was learning the purpose of various components, whereas **Azure** tends to hide the more important pages underneath bloat.

 Azure wins here because of the UI and easier setup.
-For large-scale deployments, AWS might take the lead with faster access to features I didn't need for this project.
+We also use Blazor and C# which are part of the .NET ecosystem like Azure.
+For large-scale deployments, AWS might take the lead with faster access to features we didn't need for this project.